lineality/Pad_Net/README.md

 Possibly a way to audit network traffic by 'user.'

-#### "Layers"
-'where' the protocol sits:
-- in local 'router' on top of normal TCPIP
+Maybe a 'layer' in the router on top of TCPIP?
-- custom packet protocol
-- AWS sidewalk 'onion' type system

 iot?

 resource thin pad net?

-...

-hashed continuity chains from whitelist?